On this page:

 - a visa granted by Immigration New Zealand on the basis of the relationship, OR

-- home ownership or tenancy papers, shared bank accounts etc. or a statutory declaration from both you and your partner, detailing how you meet the definition of ‘de-facto partner’ in section 29 of the Interpretation Act 1999 (New Zealand Legislation website).
+- a statutory declaration from both you and your partner, detailing how you meet the definition of ‘de-facto partner’ in section 29 of the Interpretation Act 1999 (New Zealand Legislation website).

 I am a New Zealand citizen and my pregnant partner has a visitor visa.
 She has developed a condition that the doctor says is a result of the pregnancy.
 Will treatment of the condition be publicly funded?